 2014 (MSSQL Server 12.0) with bundled Microsoft JDBC driver.
 Express Edition is supported.

 Collation must be case-sensitive (CS) and accent-sensitive (AS) (example:

 Both Windows authentication (“Integrated Security”) and SQL Server authentication are supported.
-See the Microsoft SQL Server section in Install the server for instructions on configuring authentication.
+See the Microsoft SQL Server section in Installing the database for instructions on configuring authentication.